 To set up sampling, follow these steps:

-- Navigate to Settings > Projects and select the project you're interested in.
+- Click , then click Projects.
+Select the project you're interested in.
 Then click Sampling.

-- In the modal that opens, set the dynamic sampling rate.
+- In the modal that opens, click Edit to set the dynamic sampling rate.

 The dynamic sampling rate specifies the frequency with which your data will be queried.
 For example, if you have 50 million active users per year and you set a dynamic sampling rate of 10%, then your queried data will contain 5 million active users per year.
 Your event costs will be significantly lower, yet you'll still have more than enough data to generate highly accurate analyses.